chtiprog/baby-diaries/README.md

 You can register every injuries.
 Most features will be added as the curve of weight and size and statistics functions.

-The application use NODE.JS, EXPRESS, ANGULAR and MONGODB.
+The application use NODE.JS, EXPRESS and MONGODB.
 - install node.js and mongodb
 - start the mongodb server : `mongod`
 - clone the repository